gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

 negative security implications if not handled carefully.
 Specifically, the client and server must clearly define:

-1. The webauthn credential's scope - client provided
+1. The webauthn credential's scope is provided by the client
-2. The number of reuses permitted - client provided
+2. Reuse is requested by the client
+3. Reuse is permitted for the action - server enforced
-3. The expiration of the credentials - server enforced (5 minutes)
+4. The expiration of the credentials - server enforced (5 minutes)

-Additionally, reusing credentials will be limited to specific scopes where it is required.
-For now, this is only "admin actions", so any other scope will be forbidden from reusing webauthn credentials by the Auth server.

-The Auth Server will also forbid reuse for specific sensitive admin actions.

-- Generating user and host certificates
-- Changes to the CA, including rotation
-- Access requests reviews
-- Account recovery administration

-Sensitive operations like "login" and "recovery" must never allow reuse.
+Note: Sensitive operations like "login" and "recovery" must never allow reuse.

 ### Proto